Bachelor of human kinetics and recreation co-operative

-The new bachelor of human kinetics and recreation co-operative (BHKRC) is designed for those interested in planning their educational path to get where they want to go, preparing you for careers in a variety of health-related professions, including, but not limited to, health promotion, kinesiology, community and therapeutic recreation, fitness, health and wellness, and lifestyle professions.
+The bachelor of human kinetics and recreation co-operative (BHKRC) is designed for those interested in planning their educational path to get where they want to go, preparing you for careers in a variety of health-related professions, including, but not limited to, health promotion, kinesiology, community and therapeutic recreation, fitness, health and wellness, and lifestyle professions.

 This interdisciplinary program offers you the ability to choose between multiple pathways which include a progressive education and experiential learning.
 Co-operative education work terms provide you with the opportunity to explore your interests in the field of your choice and earn income to support your education.